robertfmurdock/robertfmurdock.github.io/_drafts/MeaningfulWork.md

 # The Search for Meaning(ful work)

+## Thesis

+In order to further grow in my career, there are a small set of dimensions that a job must fulfill.
+These dimensions are only viable, however, when sufficiently free of the poisons that make succeeding in that dimension sisyphean.
+The following will express these dimensions, and the associated common poisons, so that myself and those finding work on my behalf understand my needs.

+## Dimensions

 For me, these are the top dimensions when I think of what makes my work meaningful.

   - Building valuable products